Straight Talk — The Lowest-Rated Carrier

 Those results come with some caveats.
 For one, Straight Talk's download and upload speeds were significantly off from what we saw with Verizon.
 And when we swapped out that Verizon SIM in New York with a T-Mobile one (where the Uncarrier didn't fare as well), Straight Talk's performance took a hit.

 Our current scores reflect the bad old days for Straight Talk.
-We'll be posting updated results soon based on our recent round of LTE testing.
+We'll be posting updated results based on additional LTE testing.

 Plans (14/25 points)

-Straight Talk's best plan is one of the more expensive prepaid options: a $60-a-month offering that now gives you 10GB of data along with unlimited mobile-to-mobile calling to Mexico, Canada, China and India.
+Straight Talk's best plan is one of the more expensive prepaid options: a $60-a-month offering that now gives you 25GB of data along with unlimited mobile-to-mobile calling to Mexico, Canada, China and India.
 (That's a higher data allotment than before, as Straight Talk has revamped its plans on multiple occasions after we published our May 2017 rankings.)
-Remove that international component from your Straight Talk plan, and you can pay either $45 for 10GB or $55 for 15GB.
+Remove that international component from your Straight Talk plan, and you can pay either $45 for 25GB.

-One of our biggest complaints about Straight Talk had been the lack of options for users who don't need a lot of data: a 2GB plan for $35 addresses that, though Boost and MetroPCS have better options at that price.
+One of our biggest complaints about Straight Talk had been the lack of options for users who don't need a lot of data: a 3GB plan for $35 addresses that, though Boost and MetroPCS have better options at that price.
 Straight Talk has also added an unlimited data plan for $55 a month, though with the same restriction on video streaming (expect 480p resolution) as you'll find at other discount carriers.
+You can now get two lines of unlimited data at a discounted rate of $90 per month.

-Straight Talk offers autopay discounts, but at $1 off each month, they're pretty meager compared to the $5 its rivals will take off your monthly bill.
-(Recently, Straight Talk started knocking $5 off its unlimited data plan when you signed up for autopay, though the discount only lasted three months.)
-You can enjoy slightly larger discounts through Straight Talk's Extended Plan, which gives you discounts on the $45-a-month 10GB plan when you prepay for three months, six months and a year of service.
-You'll get a bigger discount the more you pay in advance — $45 in savings for pre-paying for a year of service versus just $5 off for ponying up for three months.
+Straight Talk offers autopay discounts, but at $1off each month, they're pretty meager compared to the $5 its rivals will take off your monthly bill.
+Recently, Straight Talk started knocking $5 off its unlimited data plan when you signed up for autopay, though the discount only lasted three months.

 Customer Service (9/20 points)

-It is impossible to stress how badly Straight Talk missed the mark during our customer service testing.
+It is impossible to stress how badly Straight Talk missed the mark during our last round of customer service testing.
+(Updated rankings are coming this year.)
 One of our questions posted to Twitter went unanswered, and our phone calls to Straight Talk's customer-support line produced frustrating and unclear answers.
 About the only portion of Straight Talk's service that stood out in a positive way was the carrier's online chat feature.
 But that wasn't enough to stop the provider from landing at the bottom of our customer service rankings.

 Phone Selection (5/10 points)

-You are not going to turn to Straight Talk if you want the latest and greatest smartphone models, though the carrier does have the Galaxy S9 and S9+ and all the latest iPhones, including the iPhone X. Straight Talk lets you pay for those more expensive flagships in installments, though, generally, you'll end up paying more over the course of 24 months than if you bought the phone outright.
+You are not going to turn to Straight Talk if you want the latest and greatest smartphone models, though the carrier does have the Galaxy S10 and all the latest iPhones, though the emphasis does appear to be on older models.
+Straight Talk lets you pay for those more expensive flagships in installments, though, generally, you'll end up paying more over the course of 24 months than if you bought the phone outright.

 The carrier really excels at offering low-cost handsets, particularly older models; we noted dozens of models at $300 or less.
 Straight Talk also offers bring-your-own-device options if you can't stand to part with your current phone.